bolderflight/imu/README.md

    * [Contributing guide](CONTRIBUTING.md)

 # Description
+This library abstracts away IMU hardware specifics by defining common configuration and data sturctures and an interface class defining common methods for IMUs.
+This enables the designer of higher-level software to reference this class, rather than individual sensor drivers, and have a fixed interface to design against.

 ## Installation
 CMake is used to build this library, which is exported as a library target called *imu*.
 The header is added as: